How to pipe question and answers in forms and surveys?

 2. Select the question whose response you want to reference (Q1: What is your name?).

-• Use the Recall feature to bring in the respondent’s input into the closing statement.
+• Use the Recall feature to pull the respondent's input into the closing statement.

 Example: